Juvuzux/stable-diffusion-krita-plugin/README.md

 ```

 #### krita_config.yaml
-You should not probably use it, because prompt can be entered in Krita.
+If you want, you may use yaml for prompts.
+Just leave prompt field empty in Krita plugin docker, then value from krita_config.yaml config will be used.
 There are 3 formats for prompt in yaml:

 - Simple string